Medvedev91/timeto.me/README.md

   <img src="https://raw.githubusercontent.com/appstome/timetome-app/main/android_app/src/main/res/drawable/readme_checklists_3.jpg" width="200" />
 </p>

+### Practice

+Let's create a repeating task for a daily morning routine at 7:00 with a checklist.

 # Conclusion

 We learned the timer, repeating tasks, and checklists.
 Here are the most important points: